Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * out-of-graph link prediction task
 - [ ] [arXiv 2020] Extensively Matching for Few-shot Learning Event Detection
 - [ ] [arXiv 2020] Text Recognition in Real Scenarios with a Few Labeled Samples
-    * They trying to address the text retrievel problems when targe domain is nosiy
+    * They trying to address the text retrieval problems when Targe domain is nosey
 - [x] [arXiv 2020] Inductive Relational Matrix Completion
-    * Recommand System cold-start relevant
+    * Recommend System cold-start relevant
+- [x] Learning to Profile: User Meta-Profile Network for Few-Shot Learning
+    * Few-shot in recommend system, basically focus on encoding more efficient.
+    * Pretty Interesting , may read later